rover10/payment/README.md

 # payment
 This service implements an api for getting transaction history of a typical upi app.
 It returns a list of 10 recent transactions made from or into the user's account.
 It also implements a basic pagination which let the caller to define mininum & maximum transactions to be returned in the response.
 The max limit is 100 and min is 1.
 The default value of the reponse limit is 10.

-There is also offset which can be set to get next transactions.
+There is also an ``offset`` query param which can be set to get next transactions.
 The offset is the id of the last transaction in the list.
 For e.g. ``v1/payment/history/1?limit=2&offset=19`` would get next 2 transaction below transaction id 19.

 ```